Mekaillzm/catalog.py/current/readme.txt

 catalogue.py is the original app.
 However, it requires some configuration and may be unstable. catalog2.py has been redesigned from the ground up and is the latest stable version.

+catalog2.py is itself a package that must be imported.
+To run it, use catalog(filename) or catalog()

 Supported environments: Windows 10/11
 The application will not function as expected on MacOS and has not been tested on Linux